 Another rule that comes with vehicles is those that pertain to towing.
 Years ago when a car broke down another vehicle using a chain hooked up to it to tow the vehicle.
 New rules do not allow for this in many of the provinces.
 Towing a vehicle requires proper equipment.
 Plus, there are specific regulations for this.

 Depending on the circumstances the towing may require the use of a proper tow bar or the use of a tow truck.
 There are more rules for the towing of vehicles.
 Drivers must be familiar with the Highway Traffic Acts.
 It is as they pertain to each province.
 Knowing the rules for towing is essential.
 Understanding the rules gives a better understanding.
 It also relates to whether car towing is allowed, and this is even when the vehicle has no insurance on it.

 Moving a Newly Purchased Car

-Some people that will purchase a car with no intent to drive it in the near future.
+Some people will purchase a car with no intent to drive it in the near future.
 This comes with the challenge of legally being able to get it to where they are going to store it.
 Without purchasing the plates, they would not be able to drive the vehicle on public roads.
 It means it would need towing or transporting.

 One option may be to tow the un-plated car with another car.
 The un-plated car would not need Insurance, but the car towing the vehicle would.
 Also, implementation of the rules is necessary.
 Another option is to have the un-plated vehicle towed by using a proper towing service.
 This towing service would have the necessary insurance in place.
-Insurance that is needed to perform this type of service.
+Insurance is needed to perform this type of service.